Traveling supersolid stripe patterns in spin-orbit-coupled Bose-Einstein condensates: Traveling wave patterns

-where $\mu$ is the chemical potential in the laboratory frame, and $\Psi_0$ is a function satisfying periodic boundary conditions in all three spatial directions.
-Substituting the traveling-wave Ansatz~\eqref{eq:soc_gp_trav} into the Gross-Pitaevskii equation~\eqref{eq:soc_td_gp} and transforming to the comoving frame coordinates $\vec{r}' = \vec{r} - \vec{v} t$ and $t' = t$ (note that throughout this work, primed quantities refer to the comoving frame), we obtain the following time-independent equation for $\Psi_0$:
+Although the two-harmonic Ansatz~\eqref{eq:soc_stripe_wf_2h} is very useful for obtaining a simple qualitative description of the stripe phase, in both stationary and moving configurations, it must be emphasized that it does not represent an exact solution of the time-dependent Gross-Pitaevskii equation~\eqref{eq:soc_td_gp}, unless the nonlinear couplings $g_{dd}$ and $g_{ss}$ are zero.
+As shown in previous work on stationary stripes~\cite{Li2013,Martone2021b}, interactions cause the presence, in the condensate order parameter, of higher-order harmonic terms.
+The same is expected to happen in moving stripes.
+In this paper we will thus construct and make use of an improved Ansatz.
+For this purpose we look for solutions of Eq.~\eqref{eq:soc_td_gp} that travel with a constant velocity $v$ along $x$ in the laboratory frame, and that are uniform along $y$ and $z$.
+Such solutions have the standard form

-where now $\vec{p} = - \mi \hbar \nabla_{\vec{r}'}$.
-For $\vec{v} = 0$, Eq.~\eqref{eq:soc_ti_gp_p} reduces to the standard time-independent Gross-Pitaevskii equation, whose solutions represent the stationary states of the condensate, including the ground state.
-The $\vec{v}$-dependent term on the right hand side was previously included in Ref.~\cite{Ozawa2013} to construct supercurrent states, though that study considered only uniform plane-wave configurations.
-Note that Eq.~\eqref{eq:soc_ti_gp_p} corresponds to the stationarity condition of the functional
+where $\mu$ is the chemical potential and $\Psi_0$ is a function of the comoving coordinate $x - v t$.
+Substituting the expression~\eqref{eq:soc_gp_trav} into the Gross-Pitaevskii equation~\eqref{eq:soc_td_gp} and transforming to the new independent variables $x' = x - v t$ and $t' = t$ (i.e., the coordinates in the comoving frame, see Sec.~\ref{subsec:bogo_theory} below), we obtain the following time-independent equation for $\Psi_0$:

-which is the grand canonical energy in the comoving frame (as detailed below).
-Therefore, $\mu$ and $\vec{v}$ can be interpreted as Lagrange multipliers, determined by fixing the values of the particle number $N$ and the momentum $\langle \vec{p} \rangle$.
+where now the spatial derivatives are with respect to $x'$.
+For $v = 0$, Eq.~\eqref{eq:soc_ti_gp_p} reduces to the standard time-independent Gross-Pitaevskii equation, whose solutions represent the stationary states of the condensate, including the ground state.
+The $v$-dependent term on the right hand side was previously included in Ref.~\cite{Ozawa2013} to construct and study plane-wave states with non-optimal momentum.